 The Memorial Library Department of Special Collections includes the Cairns Collection of American Women Writers, 1650-1920, and other literary special collections with relevant material.
 For information on this collection as well as other English-language holdings in literature, linguistics, and film studies, contact the English Humanities Bibliographer, Susan Barribeau, 278D Memorial Library, (608) 262-9585, or by email form.

-Both the Memorial Library Reference Collection and the Reference Collection in the Women's Studies Librarian's Office contain Women's Studies and Gender bibliographies, biographical dictionaries, encyclopedias, indexes, and other related reference works.
+Both the Memorial Library Reference Collection and the Reference Collection in the Gender & Women's Studies Librarian's Office contain Women's Studies and Gender bibliographies, biographical dictionaries, encyclopedias, indexes, and other related reference works.